Articles, Book Reviews, Blog

 Overwhelmed?
 Busy with little to show for it?
 Falling behind?
 Our mission is to help you manage your work-life balance to achieve effective Workplace Productivity and keep your sanity.
 In short – getting the RIGHT work done with focus, clarity, confidence, and impact.

 Back by popular demand: How to Measure Anything by Douglas Hubbard

-Back in 2007 I reviewed the above book and because I took the time to provide a “when to hire a salesperson” sample analysis, the review hit an all time high in reader interest.
-Well, I think the recent recession and the slow recover has re-kindled that interest once again.
+Back in 2007, I reviewed the above book and because I took the time to provide a “when to hire a salesperson” sample analysis, the review hit an all-time high in reader interest.
+Well, I think the recent recession and the slow recovery has re-kindled that interest once again.
 So here is the link to this review which I have retrieved from the “old, now defunct” site:

 The MOOCs Are Here Part II

 Some time ago, I wrote about how I believe that the Massive Open Online Courses (MOOCs) are here.
 Others feel the same way.
 And the Online Schools Organization has been gathering information on what’s available.
 This is a great resource!
 Now your job, and mine, of finding more information for continuous learning, just got a bit easier.
 A question still remains, of course, as to how will the MOOCs will make money?
 How will they sustain themselves?
 Below is a graphic from the Online Schools Organization depicting how they believe the MOOCs will fund themselves.

 By David S. Gjestland, Ph.D.

 © Copyright David S. Gjestland; 1982 – 2011, Reproduced with permission